 Objectives: To compare the injury risk in pivoting indoor sports between two different surfaces: artificial floors and wooden floors.

-Methods: 331 female players from 26 top level Finnish floorball teams were followed for one competitive season (6 months).
+Methods: Female players (n = 331) from 26 top-level Finnish floorball teams were followed for one competitive season (6 months).
 All traumatic game related time-loss injuries were recorded.
 Injury incidences were calculated as the number of injuries per 1000 game hours for both surfaces.
-Incidence rate ratios (IRR) were obtained from Poisson regression models.
+Incidence rate ratios (IRRs) were obtained from Poisson regression models.

-Conclusions: The study attested that the risk of traumatic injury in pivoting indoor sports is higher when playing on artificial floors rather than wooden floors.
-The higher shoe-surface friction on the former surface is likely to explain the risen injury risk.
+Conclusions: The study attested that the risk of traumatic injury in pivoting indoor sports is higher when playing on artificial floors than wooden floors.
+The higher shoe–surface friction on the former surface is likely to explain the higher injury risk.

 Funding: This study was funded by the Finnish Ministry of Education and the Medical Research Fund of Tampere University Hospital, Tampere, Finland.
 The funding sources did not have any involvement with the progress of study.

 Competing interests: None declared.

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.